 This recipe comes from Cabot Farmer Beth Kennett at Liberty Hill Farm in Rochester, Vermont.
 Instead of using a pie crust like many traditional turkey pot pies do, this easy version tops the turkey, gravy and vegetable pie filling with Beth’s unbeatable homemade cheesy biscuits.

-Your friends at Cabot want to make sure you have a happy, healthy Thanksgiving, and we’ve got some helpful tips for enjoying those extra holiday nibbles:
+Your friends at Cabot want to make sure you have a happy, healthy holiday season, and we’ve got some helpful tips for enjoying those extra nibbles:

 - Pack your leftovers before cleaning up—two hours or less after cooking is ideal.